Come Holy Spirit

-In this act of supernatural presence, the Holy Spirit imparted to each the special gifts necessary to build the church Jesus had established.
+In this act of supernatural presence, the Holy Spirit imparted the special gifts necessary to build the church Jesus had established.
 The gifts were immediate: to declare the Gospel with an urgency and understanding of what they were about to do – risk their very lives to preach the love of God to the world.